sbowman/drawbridge/README.md

 * https://github.com/sbowman/migrations

 Note if you've used `sbowman/hermes-pgx`, you'll notice a number of features have been removed.
-Drawbridge simplifies its interfaces to simple be about querying and updating the database.
+Drawbridge simplifies its interfaces to only be about querying and updating the database.
+Other functionality like locks and timers are left to the application or separate packages.

 ## Standard, Shared Interface